futurelucas4502/light-electron-renderer/README.md

 You wil be able to install it using:

 `npm i @futurelucas4502/light-electron-renderer`
-**HOWEVER** it has not yet been released and therefore follow these instructions:

-1. Clone or download the repo (and unzip)
-2. Change into the project you want to use this in
-3. Run `npm i "C:/path/to/downloaded/repo"`
-4. See the examples for how to
-5. Enjoy!

 Note: You **MUST** npm install whatever templating language your using